datadeckapi/quickstart/dotnet/README.md

 ﻿# [Deck](https://deck.co) quickstart (C# dotnet)
-This repository contains a basic example of a website integration with Datadeck API and Datadeck Link.
+This repository contains a basic example of a website integration with Deck API and Deck Link.

 You will see how to:
 * Use the Link SDK for embedding the Link widget within a website.
-* Communicate with the Datadeck API from a backend.
+* Communicate with the Deck API from a backend.
 * Exchange data between the Link widget iframe, website frontend and backend.
 * Obtain a Link token to initialize a Link session.
 * Connect account data by completing a Link session.